JOB TITLE: Director of Philanthropy

 - Create goals and strategies surrounding resource development, ultimately creating a process for implementing activities relating to all fundraising and major gift campaigns.

-- Develop and nurture strategic alliances, partners, and collaborative relationships with community leaders, businesses and others.
+- Develop and nurture strategic alliances, partners, and collaborative relationships with the medical community, industry leaders, and businesses.

 - Maintain professional contact with other institutions, associations, and organizations where collaboration and networking are of benefit for current and future support.